inertiajs/inertia-phoenix/README.md

   # Enable server-side rendering for page responses (requires some additional setup,
   # see instructions below).
 Defaults to `false`.
   ssr: false,

+  # By default the server side rendering is done by executing nodejs in an
+  # Elixir process.
+If you want to use vitejs set the ssr_adapter
+  # to "vitejs".
+This will use the dev vitejs server to do the SSR and HMR.
+  ssr_adapter: if config_env() == :prod, do: nil, else: "vitejs"

   # Whether to raise an exception when server-side rendering fails (only applies
   # when SSR is enabled).
 Defaults to `true`.